 To ask questions, report a bug, or discuss ideas for improvements or new features please visit the issues page, start a discussion, or submit a pull request.

 This has county population and mortality data by sex for ages 55-64, and for the period 2014-2018.
-As is common for public access data, some of the observations missing because the CDC has censored them.
+As is common for public access data, some of the observations missing because the CDC has censored them to protect privacy.

 #> Contiguity condition: queen